 Radio installation is straightforward and basically consists of a receiver, four servos and a speed controller.
 Normally, you will need four standard size servos, one of which should be ball-raced.
 Three channels are used for the rudder, rear dive planes and fore planes.
 The rudder and rear planes are controlled by normal stick functions, whilst the fore planes can be arranged to work from a knob or sliding control on the transmitter.
 A fourth channel is used for the speed controller whilst the fifth channel (ball-raced servo), controls the ballast tank valve and pump requirements.
 The ball-raced ballast tank servo should best be controlled by a three position switch or by a control which will allow three distinct positions to be selected.
 On most six channel TXs, it is possible to use one of the unused horizontal stick functions for this purpose.
 You may already have a suitable radio set but, if not, you will have to seek advice from a model shop/supplier.
 The most commonly used radio is made by Futaba although other makes are suitable too.
 When purchasing this equipment it should be stated that the receiver ni-cad pack and switch harness are not required.
 The only other consideration is that a pair of servo extension leads around 18 inches long be purchased in addition.

 The unique design of our dive unit is responsible for the success of this range of boats.
 These dive units all share the same range of tried and tested components and exhibit an extremely high reliability factor.
-The Type2D units differ in that they incorporate twin motor/gearbox drives and a newly designed stainless steel ballast tank.
 After fifteen years of production we have every confidence in the performance of our units, as do all our existing customers.